 For more on bearing surfaces for joint replacement, stay tuned to HSS.edu for the full, in-depth story in Summer 2007.

-The SNEAKER© Project (Super Nutrition Education for All Kids to Eat Right) is a nutrition education program directed by HSS's Education Division and designed to provide culturally sensitive education information specific to English, Spanish, and Chinese speaking children and their families in New York City.
+SNEAKER (Super Nutrition Education for All Kids to Eat Right) is a nutrition education program directed by the Education Division and designed to provide culturally sensitive education information specific to English, Spanish, and Chinese speaking children and their families in New York City.

 The free cookbook developed by the project - along with nutrition lessons and helpful links to other websites - is available in its entirety in both PDF and interactive versions on HSS.edu via the above link.
 The PDF is posted in English and Spanish.

 Serving the Needy: FAMI Medical and Surgical Missions to the Philippines: Filipino American Medical Inc. (FAMI) is a non-profit corporation that was founded in 1999 by Hospital for Special Surgery's Niles Perlas, CRNA, and friends in New York City.
 FAMI brings American and Filipino-American physicians and other medical professionals to the Philippines to serve the poor.